How to grow and care for honeysuckle

 Honeysuckles can also be prone to powdery mildew – again, growing in partial shade can help prevent this, as can mulching around the base in spring.

-You might find that your honeysuckle stops flowering, there are a few things you can do to encourage flowers, as Alan Titchmarsh explains in this video.
+If your honeysuckle stops flowering, there are a few things you can do to encourage flowers, as Alan Titchmarsh explains in the video below.

 Advice on buying honeysuckle